myperson8/GodsPvp/README.md

-# GodsPvp — Client-side QoL Mod (Fabric, Minecraft 1.21.4)

-This mod provides client-side quality-of-life HUD and utility features for Minecraft (Fabric, 1.21.4).
-All features are client-only and do not modify server behavior or send custom packets.

-## Quick Tutorial
+# GodsPVP

+GodsPVP is a client-side quality-of-life mod for Minecraft 1.21.4 (Fabric).
+It provides unobtrusive HUD utilities and tooling to improve awareness and building workflows without affecting server state or gameplay rules.

+Key features

+- Clean HUD widgets that avoid overlapping with chat.
+- Configurable minimap (small circular map by default, press `M` to toggle a larger draggable map).
+- Block reach indicator, context-aware crosshair label, low-durability alerts, and a radial hotbar selector.

+Installation

-1. Build the mod
+1. Build the mod:

 ```bash
 ./gradlew build
 ```

-The generated jar will be in `build/libs/`.

-2. Install (single-player or client mods folder)
+2. Install:

-- Drop the generated jar into your `%minecraft%/mods` folder (or `~/.minecraft/mods`).
+- Place the generated jar from `build/libs/` into your `%minecraft%/mods` folder.
-- Ensure you run Minecraft with Fabric Loader and Fabric API for 1.21.4.
+- Launch Minecraft with Fabric Loader and Fabric API (targeting 1.21.4).

-3. Run in development (IDE)

-- Use the provided Gradle run configurations or run the `runClient` Gradle task from your IDE.

-4. Default keybinds

-- Open Hotbar Radial Wheel: `R` (hold) — shows a simple radial selector for hotbar slots.
-- Pin chat message: `P` — (placeholder) key registered; future feature will allow right-click pinning.

-5. Included starter features

-- Block Reach Indicator — shows reach distance on HUD (green when within reach, red when too far).
-- Hotbar Radial Wheel — hold `R` to preview a radial selection of hotbar slots.
-- Durability Alerts — plays a sound when main-hand item durability drops below 15%.
-- Crosshair Modes — HUD indicator that changes based on held item (melee, ranged, build).

-6. Where to extend
+Usage

+- Toggle minimap size: press `M`.
+The large map is draggable — click and drag inside the large map to reposition it.
+- Open hotbar radial wheel: press and hold `R`.

+Behavior and safety

+- All data (waypoints, settings) is stored locally.
+The mod never modifies server-side behavior nor automates actions.
+- HUD elements detect the chat area and automatically shift to remain visible when chat is expanded.

+Customization & development

-- The client modules are in `src/client/java/com/myperson8/godspvp/client/modules/`.
+- Source modules are located under `src/client/java/com/myperson8/godspvp/client/modules/`.
-- Add features by implementing the `Module` interface and registering in `ModuleManager`.
+- Implement additional modules by following the `Module` interface and register them in `ModuleManager`.

-7. Privacy & safety

-- All bookmarks, waypoints, and settings are stored locally.
-The mod does not perform automated gameplay actions or provide any server-side advantages.

----

-For developer notes and advanced features, see `CLIENT_FEATURES_README.md`.
+More information

+See `CLIENT_FEATURES_README.md` for notes on the implemented starters and development tips.